conan-io/docs/tutorial/consuming_packages/different_configurations.rst

 command using the ``--profile=debug`` argument instead of the ``--settings=build_type=Debug`` argument.

-This :command:`conan install` command will check if we already installed the required libraries (Zlib) in Debug configuration and install them otherwise.
+This :command:`conan install` command will check if we already have the required libraries in the local cache (Zlib) for Debug configuration and obtain them if not.
 It will also set the build configuration in the ``conan_toolchain.cmake`` toolchain that the CMakeToolchain generator creates so that when we build the application it's built in *Debug* configuration.
 Now build your project as you did in the previous examples and check in the output how it was